Forest-Newark/tiy-homework-animal-shelter/README.md

 Please choose an option: 4

--- Edit an Animal --
+-- Edit an com.forestnewark.Animal --

 What is the numeric ID of the animal you want to edit?: Fred